 The Village Museum is housed in the former Ruddington Infants’ and Girls’ School.
 Inside, you’re transported back to Edwardian times with a range of authentic exhibits including the oldest Fish & Chip Shop in the world and items that may bring back memories for some visitors!
 You can see an old-fashioned pharmacy, telephone exchange, toy shop and schoolroom, along with an ironmonger and cobbler, and a selection of farm implements.
 You’re also invited to test your observational skills by hunting the toy moles hidden amongst the exhibits.

-- Chapel Street (next to The White Horse Inn)
+- Chapel Street (behind The White Horse Inn on Church Street)

-- Click here for the latest opening times and admission prices
+- Visit the museum’s website for the latest opening times and admission prices

 - Mere Way, alongside Rushcliffe Country Park